meshafi/life-skills-repository/learning-process.md

-# Heading

 # Learning Process
 ### Question 1
 What is the Feynman Technique?
 Explain in 1 line.
 ### Answer 1
 Learn anything such that you can explain it and able to write it clearly in simple language.

-## 3. Learning How to Learn TED talk by Barbara Oakley

 ### Question 2
 In this video, what was the most interesting story or idea for you?